52North/arctic-sea/README.md

 # 52°North Iceland [![Build Status](https://travis-ci.org/52North/iceland.svg)](https://travis-ci.org/52North/iceland)

-52°North Iceland is a basic Java framework for OGC Web Services.
+Iceland is a service framework that enables the development of OGC RPC based services.
+It features bindings for KVP, POX, SOAP, as well as JSON-based bindings, and facilitates the rapid development of modular services that are easily configured using Faroe.
+Svalbard is used for request parsing and response generation.

 The 52°North Iceland was previously developed in the the [52°North SOS 4.x](https://github.com/52North/SOS) and was then extracted into an own project to be used in other projects.